adilevin/event-sourcing-example/README.md

     QUERY_HANDLER.get_num_unread("user_id")

 You can kill and restart the msg_projector, to see the effects of eventual consistency (i.e. queries will not reflect the most up-to-date state as follows by the commmands, but a little while after the projector is executed again, they catch up).

+Also, use Robomongo to examine the databases beginning with "msg", for an inside look.